Exam and section directions will appear in the testing application

 When you answer digital practice questions in the digital testing application, these same directions will appear along with a note when practice has a different number of questions than the actual exam.

-The following is the full text of the directions that will appear on the digital AP English Literature and Composition Exam.
+The following is the full text of the directions that will appear on the digital AP Human Geography Exam.

-The AP English Literature and Composition Exam is 3 hours long.
-Section I lasts 1 hour and has 55 multiple- choice questions.
-Section II lasts 2 hours and has 3 free-response questions.
+The AP Human Geography Exam is 2 hours and 15 minutes long.
+Section I lasts 1 hour and consists of 60 multiple-choice questions.
+Section II lasts 1 hour, 15 minutes and consists of 3 free-response questions.

 Please note that you are responsible for pacing yourself.
 The clock will turn red when 5 minutes remain, but the proctor or app will not give you any other time updates.